stealthman22/100-days-of-code/r2-log.md

 Finally got Psql to work perfectly.
 As suspected it had something to do with my OS username.
 Glad this whole saga is over, learnt a lot from researching, Connected my DB with terminal and dbeaver

+### DAY 48 (28th October 2019)

+Started learning few SQL commands for basic actions ;
+CREATE TABLE, SELECT, INSERT INTO, ALTER TABLE, UPDATE, SET DROP...
+Also learnt about P SQL functions, which we can use to  build schemas with specific characters like: UNIQUE, Serial, NOT NULL...
+Finally learnt how to join tables by leveraging on the conveys of foreign keys and primary keys